Guaranteed lower eigenvalue bounds for Steklov operators using conforming finite element methods: Abstract

 \section{Abstract}

-For the eigenvalue problem of the Steklov differential operator, an algorithm based on the conforming finite element method (FEM) is proposed to provide guaranteed lower bounds for the eigenvalues.
-The proposed algorithm utilizes the {\em a priori} error estimation for FEM solution to nonhomogeneous Neumann problems, which is solved by constructing the hypercircle for the corresponding FEM spaces and boundary conditions.
-Numerical examples are also shown to confirm the efficiency of our proposed method. \keywords{Steklov eigenvalue problems \and Nonhomogeneous Neumann problems \and Finite element methods \and Hypercircle \and Guaranteed lower eigenvalue bounds} \subclass{65N30 \and 65N25 \and 65L15 \and 65B99}
+{For the eigenvalue problem of the Steklov differential operator, an algorithm based on the conforming finite element method (FEM) is proposed to provide guaranteed lower bounds for the eigenvalues.The proposed lower eigenvalue bounds utilize the {\em a priori} error estimation for FEM solutions to non-homogeneous Neumann boundary value problems, which is obtained by constructing the hypercircle for the corresponding FEM spaces and boundary conditions.
+Numerical examples demonstrate the efficiency of our proposed method.\\ {\flushleft{{\bf Keywords:} Steklov eigenvalue problems; Non-homogeneous Neumann problems; Finite element methods, Hypercircle; Guaranteed lower eigenvalue bounds.}} }